Byakuya (True Light)

 "Byakuya (True Light)" (白夜 ～True Light～, White Night (True Light)) is a song by Shunichi Miyamoto.
 It was released as Miyamoto's debut CD single by Victor Entertainment on May 7, 2003.
 On the Oricon weekly singles chart, it placed at number twenty-eight.
-The TV version of the song was used as the opening song for the anime D.N.Angel.
+The TV version of the song was used as the opening song for the anime series D.N.Angel.